2020132075/ConMAE/README.md

 # ConMAE
-This is the code of ConMAE.
-We will open source after the article is accepted.
+This is the code of ConMAE（CCDC 2023）.